lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-dt-cannon.md

 [^wellactually]:
     Technically, if you build the DT Cannon fast enough, you can cancel out the PCO and survive.
     And if your stack is clean and flat enough, it's possible to tank the Perfect Clear and still end up below the top of the board.
-    But these tricks are hard to pull off and I wouldn't count on them to a beginner.
+    But these tricks are hard to pull off and I wouldn't count on them as a beginner.

 ## Ignore the continuations